pritamfocal/document/Tutorials/inspection_portal.rst

-Inpsection Portal and its feature
+Inspection Portal and its feature
 ==================================

 This guide outlines the inspection portal functionality and its feature

-Inpsection portal Overview
+Inspection portal Overview
 -------------

 - **Portal Overview**: